Quantum Computing Modalities: Measurement-Based Quantum Computing (MBQC)

 Who’s Pursuing

-Beyond photonics, measurement-based ideas are relevant in trapped ions and superconducting circuits too.
-For example, researchers have created small cluster states of ions in a trap and executed one-way logic on them; however, the circuit model is currently more natural for those platforms.
-Still, ion trap companies like IonQ or Quantinuum could in principle use MBQC for certain tasks or verification.
+Beyond photonics, measurement-based ideas are relevant in trapped ions and superconducting circuits.
+Researchers have created small cluster states of ions in a trap and executed one-way logic on them; however, the circuit model is currently more natural for those platforms.
+Distributed quantum computing initiatives (like the EU’s quantum network projects) consider MBQC for linking remote processors, since entangled states across a network can be used via measurements to perform joint computations.

-Quantum Computing Paradigms Within This Category
+Quantum Computing Modalities Within This Category

 Photonic Cluster-State Computing